aaronmams/jekyll-now/_posts/2018-01-12-Data Pipelines 2: data transformations.md

 There is also a nice tutorial [on the use of R's tidytext here](https://www.tidytextmining.com/tfidf.html).

 I also have a few blog posts where [I dealt with some text mining functionalities](https://aaronmams.github.io/Sentiment-Analysis-with-Python-3-just-another-example/), give those a look.

+Also, I'm pulling movie data from [TMBD](https://www.themoviedb.org/).
+You can go here if you want to verify that my data have been correctly input.